-A woman running through the Waller area of Pierce County on Tuesday morning was struck and severely injured by a driver who just left a methadone clinic, according to Pierce County prosecutors.
+A woman running through the Waller area of Pierce County on Tuesday morning was badly injured after being struck by a driver who just left a methadone clinic, according to Pierce County prosecutors.

 The 54-year-old driver fled the scene but was arrested at his home that morning.
 He told deputies that he was on his way home from a methadone clinic.
 He was arraigned the next day on charges of vehicular assault, felony hit-and-run and third-degree driving while suspended.
 His bail was set at $250,000.

 The incident occurred on 80th Street East near 34th Avenue East.
 The 33-year-old woman was running on the side of the road when a witness said the man drifted across the center line and into the westbound lanes and hit her.
 The witness and the high driver both got out of their vehicles to check on the woman, and the man asked the witness to call 911.
 As the witness went to get his phone, the man got back into his car and drove off.